vernaillen/vue-audiomotion-analyzer/docs/index.md

 ## Introduction

-This Vue plugin is just a wrapper around Henrique Vianna's brilliant [audioMotion-analyzer](https://audiomotion.dev)
+This Vue plugin is just a wrapper around Henrique Vianna's [audioMotion-analyzer](https://audiomotion.dev)

 ### Work in progress